Duyvh10102003/aws-workshop-demo/content/2-environment-setup/2.2-install-tools/_index.md

 ### Next Steps

-After installing and configuring all required tools, proceed to [CodeBuild Project Setup](../2.3-codebuild-project/)
+After installing and configuring all required tools, proceed to [Create S3 Bucket](../2.3-create-s3/)